stefanvangastel/CakePHP-Cakedesktop/README.md

 Open http(s)://yourapp.com/cakedesktop/ and create your application!

-The application is served as a zip file containing all you need to run your application
+The application is served as a zip file containing all the stuff you need to run your application.
+Extract the contents and run the .exe file provided.